massylll/A-Deterministic-Multi-Criteria-Proposer-Election-State-Machine-for-Permissioned-Distributed-Systems/README.md

 ## Citation

-If you use this artifact, please cite the paper (DOI will be added after Zenodo deposit):
+If you use this artifact, please cite the paper:

 ```bibtex
 @article{dmpe2026,